code11/engine/docs/docs/api/producer.md

 Engine recommends that `producer`s should perform a single job.
 It is okay to have many small producers doing one thing each.

+## Instance

+For debugging pruposes only - Documentation in progress